 Cruise in the evening

 Finish off your 3 days in Budapest with a cruise on the Danube.
-You can either skip dinner at the New York Coffee House and enjoy dinner and cruise on the Danube or book a cruise the only option where you can admire Budapest during the evening with a cocktail.
+If you decided to skip dinner at the New York Coffee House, enjoy a candlelit dinner cruise on the Danube.

 What do you think of our 3 days in Budapest itinerary?
 Did we miss something?
 Do you have any further recommendations?
 Leave a comment below and tell us all about it.

 Where to stay in Budapest